 Pressure transducers today are more rugged and reliable than ever.
 Made of stainless steel construction, they provide abundant overpressure protection, improved total error band, and offer negligible orientation and vibration effects.
 They are ideal for long-term use even in harsh environments of extreme temperature, humidity, and vibration.

-Unfortunately, pressure transducer installation sometimes fail.
+Unfortunately, pressure transducer installation sometimes fails.
 Common issues include:

 - Improper wiring